sanchito59/ffmpeg-notes/README.md

 ### `ffmpeg -t testVideo.mp4 outputVideo.avi`

 This command will change the file format of the `-i` flagged video. `outputVideo.avi` is an argument with both the new file's name and file format.

+## Crop a video

+### `ffmpeg -i testVideo.mp4 -filter:v "crop=w:h:x:y" testVideoOutput.mp4`

+This command will crop a video to specified dimensions based on multiple arguments.
+This command takes several key arguments:

+To crop `testVideo.mp4` indicate the video filter using `-filter:v`, the filter being `"crop=w:h:x:y"`.
+To use the crop filter, specify the `w`idth and `h`eight of the rectangle you want to crop from `testVideo.mp4`.
+The arguments `x` and `y` specify the coordinate where you want to begin cropping from.
+A command to crop a 4K video to a `width` of 1280 pixels and a `height` of 720 pixels from the `position` (800, 200) would be `ffmpeg -i testVideo.mp4 -filter:v "crop=1280:720:800:200" testVideoOutput.mp4`.

 ## Change the resolution of a video